The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Galaxy population model

 \subsubsection{Stellar mass}

 We model the evolving galaxy stellar mass function (GSMF) following the best-fit double Schechter function presented by~\citet{McLeod2021MNRAS}.
 This is derived from a combination of \textit{Hubble Space Telescope} imaging surveys, and has sufficient redshift coverage for our model, reaching up to $z\sim 3.75$, although it is noted that higher redshift constraints on the GMSF suggest this parametrization remains reasonable up to $z\sim 5$~\citep{Duncan2014MNRAS, Grazian2015AA, Song2016ApJ}.
-While~\citet{McLeod2021MNRAS} considered separate fits to both SFGs and passive galaxies, we adopt their total GSMF best-fit model.
-This retains all the information included in their separated starburst and main sequence galaxy fits (referred to as `star-forming' and `quiescent' galaxies, respectively, in~\citealt{McLeod2021MNRAS}), but allowed us to later set our own physically-motivated separation criteria between starburst and main sequence SFGs (see section~\ref{sec:sb_and_ms}), rather than the observationally-motivated $UVJ$ colour-colour criteria~\citep[see also][]{Williams2009ApJ, Carnall2018MNRAS, Carnall2020MNRAS} used to separate the data sample in~\citet{McLeod2021MNRAS}.
+While~\citet{McLeod2021MNRAS} considered separate fits to both SFGs and passive galaxies, we adopt their total GSMF best-fit model. {This retains all the information included in their separated `\textit{star-forming}' and `\textit{quiescent}' fits (if following the terminology of~\citealt{McLeod2021MNRAS}), thus allowing us to later set our own physically-motivated separation criteria for starburst and main sequence SFGs (see section~\ref{sec:sb_and_ms})}, rather than the observationally-motivated $UVJ$ colour-colour criteria~\citep[see also][]{Williams2009ApJ, Carnall2018MNRAS, Carnall2020MNRAS} used to separate the data sample in~\citet{McLeod2021MNRAS}.
 The GSMF double~\citet{Schechter1976ApJ} function model is defined as

 which gives the number density of galaxies per dex in stellar mass, where $\mathcal{M} = \log_{10}(M^{\star}/{\rm M}_{\odot})$.
 The two components of the double Schechter function have the same characteristic stellar mass, $\mathcal{M}^{\star}$, which is redshift-dependent.
 The best-fit functional forms for $\mathcal{M}^{\star}$, $\alpha_1$ (the high-mass slope), $\alpha_2$ (the low-mass slope) and the high and low mass normalisations ($\phi_1^{\star}$ and $\phi_2^{\star}$, respectively) are given by: